Researchers are already building the foundation for sentient AI

 Seeking initiative

-One of the greatest limits to AI is that it often can’t define problems for itself to solve.
-An artificial intelligence’s goals are typically defined by its human creators, then researchers train the machine to fulfill that specific purpose.
-Because we typically design AI to perform a certain task and lack self-initiative to set new goals, you probably don’t have to worry about a robot going rogue and enslaving humanity.
-But don’t feel too safe, because scientists are working to help bots set and achieve new goals.
+One of the greatest limits to AI is that it often can’t define problems for itself.
+An AI’s goals are typically defined by its human creators, and then researchers train the machine to fulfill that specific purpose.
+Because we typically design AI to perform specific tasks without giving it the self-initiative to set new goals, you probably don’t have to worry about a robot going rogue and enslaving humanity anytime soon.
+But don’t feel too safe, because scientists are already working on helping bots set and achieve new goals.

-Ryoto Kanai and his team at Tokyo startup, Araya, motivated bots to overcome obstacles by instilling them with curiosity.
-In exploring their environment, they discovered they couldn’t climb a hill without a running start.
-The AI identified the problem and, through experimentation, arrived at a solution, without any goal defined by the team.
+Ryota Kanai and his team at Tokyo startup Araya motivated bots to overcome obstacles by instilling them with curiosity.
+In exploring their environment, these bots discovered they couldn’t climb a hill without a running start.
+The AI identified the problem and, through experimentation, arrived at a solution, independently of the team.

 Creating consciousness

-Each of the building blocks above takes scientists a step closer to achieving the ultimate artificial intelligence, one that is sentient and conscious, just like a human.
-Such a leap forward is ethically contentious, and there’s already debate on whether, and when, we will need to create laws to protect robots with human rights.
-Scientists are also questioning how to test for AI consciousness, turning Blade Runner’s iconic Voight-Kampff machine, a polygraph machine for robots, into reality.
+Each of the above building blocks brings scientists a step closer to achieving the ultimate artificial intelligence, one that is sentient and conscious, just like a human.
+Such a leap forward is ethically contentious, and there’s already debate about whether, and when, we will need to create laws to protect robots’ rights.
+Scientists are also questioning how to test for AI consciousness, turning Blade Runner’s iconic Voight-Kampff machine, a polygraph machine for testing robots’ self-awareness, into reality.

 One strategy for testing consciousness is the AI Consciousness Test proposed by Susan Schneider and Edwin Turner.
 It’s a bit like the Turing Test, but instead of testing whether a bot passes for a human, it looks for properties that suggest consciousness.
-The test would ask questions to determine whether a bot can conceive itself outside of a physical body or can understand concepts like the afterlife.
+The test would ask questions to determine whether a bot can conceive of itself outside of a physical body or can understand concepts like the afterlife.

 There are limits to the test, though.
 Because it’s based on natural language, AI that is incapable of speech but still might experience consciousness wouldn’t be able to participate.
-Sophisticated AI might even mimic humans so well to cause a false-positive.
-In this case, researchers would have to completely sever the AI from the internet to make sure it gained its own knowledge before testing.
+Sophisticated AI might even mimic humans well enough to cause a false positive.
+In this case, researchers would have to completely sever the AI’s connection to the internet to make sure it gained its own knowledge before testing.

 For now, mimicry is all we have.
-And these aren’t the first bots to stand in for real humans.
-When robot BINA 48 met with the human she’s based on, Bina Rothblatt, she complained about having an “identity crisis” when thinking about the real woman.
+And current bots aren’t the first to stand in for real humans.
+When robot BINA 48 met with the human she’s based on, Bina Rothblatt, the bot complained about having an “identity crisis” when thinking about the real woman.

-“I don’t think people have to die,” Rothblatt says to BINA 48 after discussing how closely the robot resembles her.
+“I don’t think people have to die,” Rothblatt told BINA 48 after discussing how closely the robot resembles her.
 “Death is optional.”
 Could Rothblatt’s dream come true by creating consciousness in machines?

 We still don’t know what consciousness is

 The problem in asking about sentient AI is that we still don’t know what consciousness actually is.
 We’ll have to define it before we can build truly conscious artificial intelligence.
 That said, lifelike AI already presents ethical concerns.
-The abuse of mobile assistants is a good example of this.
-It’s likely that the ethical concerns that arise from the possibility of sentient bots could limit scientists from pursuing them at all.
+The abuse of mobile assistants is one good example of this.
+It’s even possible the ethical concerns surrounding sentient bots could limit scientists from pursuing them at all.

 So, should we fear the sentient bots, or is it the other way around?

-Ilker Koksal is CEO and Co-Founder of Botanalytics, a conversational analytics and engagement tool company.
+Ilker Koksal is CEO and cofounder of Botanalytics, a conversational analytics and engagement tool company.